 4.7 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
 If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
 Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?
+Finally, if the seller sells all of its receivables other than receivables owing by one or more specifically identified obligors, is this sufficient identification of receivables?

-Identification requirements are not specifically required in the context of the transfer of receivables, but generally stem from Spanish law principles which expect the parties to be able to identify the subject of any contract in between them.
+Specific identification requirements are not applicable for the transfer of receivables, but generally stem from Spanish law principles which expect the parties to be able to identify the subject of any contract executed between them.
 Accordingly, no specific details need to be provided, other than those which allow the parties to identify, in clear and undisputable terms, the transferred receivables.

 Where the receivables are to be transferred to an FTA, the rules require that the parties define the securitised assets (legally and financially) and provide details on matters such as outstanding balances, yields, financial flows, collection terms, amortisation schedule and maturity dates.
+Additionally, FTA's regulations provide that assets to be transferred to an FTA must be of homogeneous nature.
+The interpretation of homogeneous nature is not completely clear and is analysed on a case-by-case basis by the CNMV.
+This homogeneous nature requirement does not apply to private FTAs.

-Transactions where all existing receivables (or all receivables fulfilling certain conditions) are sold to the purchaser are generally valid under Spanish law but may face difficulties where necessary to prove effectiveness vis-à-vis third parties.
-Accordingly, the above referred rules on identification apply as well.
+Transactions where all existing receivables (or all receivables fulfilling certain conditions) are sold to the purchaser are generally valid under Spanish law but may face difficulties where necessary to prove effectiveness vis-à-vis third parties, as the above referred rules on identification apply as well.
+The same identification difficulties will apply to the sale of all the receivables of an entity other than the receivables owing by one or more specifically identified obligors.

 4.8 Respect for Intent of Parties; Economic Effects on Sale.
 If the parties denominate their transaction as a sale and state their intent that it be a sale will this automatically be respected or will a court enquire into the economic characteristics of the transaction?
 If the latter, what economic characteristics of a sale, if any, might prevent the sale from being perfected?
-Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; and/or (c) control of collections of receivables without jeopardising perfection?
+Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; (c) control of collections of receivables; or (d) a right of repurchase/redemption without jeopardising perfection?